 In June 2012, the Partnership released a report describing accomplishments of the Partnership and the communities it serves on its third anniversary.
 Partnership Three Years Helping Communities Achieve Their Visions for Growth and Prosperity.
 (PDF 20p 4.27MB) A case study database was also launched with many of the case studies from the report.

 Supporting Sustainable Rural Communities

 In November 2011, the Partnership Agencies and USDA developed a Supporting Sustainable Rural Communities report (PDF 52p 3MB) to highlight federal programs available to assist rural America.
 The report features case studies showcasing rural accomplishments, sample funding and technical assistance opportunities, and performance measures rural communities can use to assess their progress.
-The report is the Partnership’s first publication on public policy.

 Sustainable Communities Grant Announcements